 I want you to write down your business goals.
 Do you want to sell more of one service over another?
 Then that service should get more air time.
 Now write down all the things that your business could talk about – your products, services, team, culture, process, anything.
 From this, work out some key pillars or themes.
 This will be the basis for all content you create.

-2. Make a calendar
+2. Make a calendar for scheduling social media

 I advocate setting out monthly themes in advance, and using a content calendar to plan out everything from e-newsletters to Instagram posts.
 This stops you from struggling week-by-week to come up with new fresh ideas.
 Or find other great content out there to share with your audience – because you’re focused on one topic, curation becomes much easier.

 On Instagram, Facebook and LinkedIn, hashtags make your content searchable — want’s the point of putting all that great content out in the world if no one can find it?
 Here’s the rule – 30 hastags on Insta, sparing hashtags on Facebook and LinkedIn.
 Hashtags also help you get to the heart of social media — community.
 Find people like you or, more importantly, people who like the kinds of things that you do.

 Do you let others on your team help you manage the social load, or do you feel the risk is too much?

 A good social media policy – and organisational Tone of Voice guideline document – can help you feel confident in sharing the load.

 To nail down your Tone of Voice, you’ll first have to understand your brand persona.
 What kind of person is your brand?

 Once you’ve got that sorted it is possible that multiple people could post on your social channels, and sound like one, creating trust and building a solid relationship with your customers and potential customers.